 The Orientation Committee of the House of Delegates presents an overview of House and Delegate function to all new Delegates prior each House meeting.
 The purpose of these activities is to ensure smooth functioning in the House, provide a continuum of information flow within the House, and provide information as to the relationships between the House Delegates and their constituents, and the Association and its Board of Directors.
-Finally, this committee evaluates its activities by surveying those completing orientation to ensure that the orientation is effective.
+Finally, this committee surveys the outcomes and effectiveness of the House meetings.